Nonprofit-Open-Data-Collective/irs-efile-master-concordance-file/README.md

 The MCF is meant to serve as a rosetta stone of sorts, allowing programmers to convert XML documents into a structured database by mapping 10,000 unique xpaths onto a consistent and well-documented data dictionary.

-Follow the [MCF DOCUMENTATION](https://nonprofit-open-data-collective.github.io/irs-efile-master-concordance-file/) link for an overview of informaton contained within the Master Concordance File.
+Follow the [MASTER CONCORDANCE FILE DOCUMENTATION](https://nonprofit-open-data-collective.github.io/irs-efile-master-concordance-file/) link for an overview of informaton contained within the Master Concordance File.

 ---